DilanCF/CMSC412_notes/lecture/Lecture17.md

 We know where it belongs
 * If used, link it from free-page list
-* Early UNIX hused this in the past
+* Early UNIX used this in the past

 ![Alt text](img/Lecture16/image-44.png)